Making a complaint

 Notification of complaints

 The advertiser is then notified about the complaint.
-The advertiser is provided with a copy of the complaint and is requested to provide a written response and copies of the relevant advertising or marketing communication within sufficient time to allow the complaint to be dealt with at the next meeting of the Board.
+The advertiser is provided with a copy of the complaint and is requested to provide a written response and copies of the relevant advertising or marketing communication within sufficient time to allow the complaint to be dealt with at the next meeting of the Community Panel.

 - the complaint(s) received